uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 ## Use the adapter with INPA, Tool32 or ISTA-D
 You could use the Bluetooth adapter on a windows PC with INPA, Tool32 or ISTA-D as a replacement for an OBD or ADS adapter.
 The following steps are required to establish the connection:
 * Install [.NET framework 4.0](https://www.microsoft.com/de-de/download/details.aspx?id=17718) or higher and [VS2015 C++ runtime](https://www.microsoft.com/de-de/download/details.aspx?id=48145) (recommended, but not required)
-* Download the latest _Binary_ package and extract the .zip file.
+* Download the [latest binary](https://github.com/uholeschak/ediabaslib/releases/latest) package and extract the .zip file.
 Start `Api32\EdiabasLibConfigTool.exe` and follow the instructions in the status window: Search the adapter, select it, click `Check Connection` and patch the required EDIABAS installations.
 * For ISTA-D: You have to select the `EDIABAS\bin` directory inside ISTA-D first.
 * For ISTA-D: In _Administration_ -> `VCI Config` select as `Interface type`: `Ediabas default settings (ediabas.ini)`